AntonSol919/linkspace/basics.md

 Online platforms have dubbed different words for actions you can take:
 '_creating posts_', '_uploading image_', '_upvote/like a post_', '_stream a video_', etc.
 Fundamentally they can be understood as a frontend application providing an interface to __merge__ sets of points.
-Either on your computer or on their computer[^device].
+Either on your device or on theirs[^device].

-[^device]: Your computer immediatly forgetting those data points is a configuration detail.
+[^device]: Your device immediatly forgetting those data points is a configuration detail.

 The internet we use today has a single host design.
 For instance, a web-browser or app contacts `http://www.some_platform.com`